jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - **Identity proofing**: process of collecting/verifying info about someone who has requested access/credential/special privilege to establish a relationship with that person
 - **Self-service identity management**: elements of the identity management lifecycle which the end-user (identity in question) can initiate or perform on their own (e.g. password reset, changes to challenge questions etc)
 - **Whaling attack**: phishing attack targeting highly-placed officials/private individuals with sizeable assets authorizing large-fund wire transfers
+- **XSS**: Cross-Site Scripting (XSS) essentially uses reflected input to trick a user's browser into executing untrusted code from a trusted site; these attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites; XSS attacks occur when an attacker uses a web app to send malicious code, generally in the form of a browser side script, to a different end user; flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it
+- **XST**: Cross-Site Tracing (XST) attack involves the use of Cross-site Scripting (XSS) and the TRACE or TRACK HTTP methods; this could potentially allow the attacker to steal a user's cookies

 [5.1](#5.1) Control physical and logical access to assets (OSG-9 Chpt 13)
 - Controlling access to assets (tangible: things you can touch, or nontangible: info and data) is a central theme of security